 As the drug rehabilitation facilities are scattered throughout Egypt, millions of Egypt’s 68,000,000 people are not able to avail themselves of help at these treatment centers.
 Some might be able to enroll in opiate-substitution drug programs, where they could receive doses of methadone or Suboxone to alleviate cravings and hold off withdrawal pains.

 Some lucky Egyptians will find drug recovery at the Narconon drug and alcohol rehabilitation center in Fayed, 120 km outside of downtown Cairo.
 There, in a clean environment away from smog, danger or distraction, addicts go through a medication-free withdrawal process that uses nutritional supplement and gentle physical assists and reorientation exercises to calm muscle spasms, aches, pains, sickness and upset.
 Most of those using the Narconon method of withdrawal find it tolerable or even comfortable, in dramatic comparison to what a “cold turkey” withdrawal would be like.

 The facility is a beautiful place in which to recover from something as desperate as addiction to alcohol, medications, cocaine or other drugs.
 There is a swimming pool and a soccer field that can be used by those recovering from substance abuse.
-This Narconon, just one of 140 Narconon addiction treatment centers around the world, graduated its first drug-free citizen in 2006.
+This Narconon, just one of some 40 Narconon addiction treatment centers around the world, graduated its first drug-free citizen in 2006.